Last Updated on April 22, 2023

 Dementia is also quite common in older pets.
 14% of pets over 11 or 12 years of age suffer from dementia.
-This confusion can cause your dog to exhibit strange behaviors, such as barking at night.
+This confusion can cause your dog to exhibit strange behaviors.

 Should You Ignore Your Dog’s Barking at Night?

 If your dog has a health problem, you don’t want to ignore his nighttime barking.
-This is likely the case if your dog barks for hours on end with no way to stop him or no apparent cause for the noise.
+This is likely the case if he barks for hours on end with no way to stop him or no apparent cause for the noise.

-That said, if your dog is barking as a form of attention-seeking behavior and you consistently let your dog out of his crate or give him cuddles when he barks at night, you may be reinforcing the behavior could lead to even more nighttime noise.
+That said, if your pet is barking as a form of attention-seeking behavior and you consistently let him out of his crate or give him cuddles when he barks at night, you may be reinforcing that the behavior could lead to even more nighttime noise.

-Should you punish your dog for barking at night?
+Should you punish your pup for nighttime barking?

 But even if your dog is barking out of boredom or seeking attention, negative words and punishment could have an adverse effect.